4th grade making inferences worksheets

 Fourth graders make inferences across longer stretches of a story and back every conclusion with the exact detail that supports it.
-The questions ask what the text implies about feelings, motives, and what kind of person a character is, never what a single sentence says outright.
+The questions ask what the text implies about feelings, motives, and character, never what a single sentence says outright.

-Free printable PDF, aligned to Common Core RL.4.1.
-One skill per page, answer key on the last page.
+Free printable PDF worksheet, aligned to Common Core RL.4.1.

 The kind of passages you'll get